mmistakes/jekyll-theme-hpstr/theme-setup/index.md

 |    |   ├── plugins                # plugin scripts
 |    └── └── vendor                 # jQuery and Modernizr scripts
-├── images                          # images for posts and pages ├── images                          # images for posts and pages ├── _config.yml                     # Jekyll options
+├── images                          # images for posts and pages ├── _config.yml                     # Jekyll options
-├── about.md                        # about page
+├── about/                          # about page
-├── index.html                      # home page
-├── posts.html                      # all posts
+├── posts/                          # all posts
-└── tags.html                       # all posts grouped by tag
+├── tags/                           # all posts grouped by tag └── index.html                      # home page with pagination
 {% endhighlight %}

 ---